Wayaobu Manifesto

 The conference took place in Wayaobu, northern Shaanxi.

-On December 9, 1935, students and other citizens (dubbed the “December Niners”) held a demonstration on the Tiananmen Square in Beijing (renamed as Beiping then) to protest Chiang Kai-shek's continued “nonresistance” against the Japanese.
+On December 9, 1935, students and other citizens (dubbed the "December Niners") held a demonstration on the Tiananmen Square in Beijing (renamed as Beiping then) to protest Chiang Kai-shek's continued "nonresistance" against the Japanese.
 City police used violence to suppress the students, turning the fire hoses on them, in the near-freezing weather.
-However, this demonstration became a potent symbol of anti-Japanese resistance and led to patriotic groups sprouting around the country.